 This story is about children going trick-or-treating on Halloween.
 It ends with what I call in my guide to telling scary stories ‘a lingering creepiness’.

 Four children go trick-or-treating.
 They end up at an old lady’s house, who offers them a basket of apples.
 They take it home, but the following day the apples are rotten.
-When they return to the house, it is dark, and they are told that nobody has lived there for a long time.
+When they return to the house, it is dark, and they are told nobody has lived there for a long time.

 My tip: this story drives on a scary, mysterious feeling.
 Please resist the temptation to explain it afterward.